dcasati/aks-baseline_walkthroughs/scaling_aks-lza/README.md

    cpu                1830m (96%)   5556m (292%)
    ```

    As each pod requests 75 mili cores (see resource requests in `randomnumbers.yaml`), scheduling another one would exceed the limit of 1900 mili cores available on that node.
-Therefore, the
+Therefore, the scheduler considers the pod to be _unschedulable_ and does not proceed with creating the respective containers.

    Note that looking at the _Nodes_ tab of AKS _Insights_, CPU capacity does _not_ seem to be exhausted (the bars representing the load remain green and do not reach a high percentage).
 This is because this load represents the actual CPU load rather than the resource requests.